koshal18nitj/koshal18nitj/README.md

-- 👋 Hi, I’m @koshal18nitj
+- 👋 Hi, I’m shubham_koshal
 - 👀 I’m interested in analysing of data
-- 🌱 I’m currently learning python and MySQl
+- 🌱 I’m currently learning advance NLP
-- 💞️ I’m looking to collaborate on data analyst projects
+- 💞️ I’m looking to collaborate on sentiment analysis
 - 📫 How to reach me at shubhu.koshal@gmail.com

 <!---